minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.load_celebration(mod, arena, winner_name)`: between the fighting and the celebration phase.
 Called when the winning conditions are met. `winner_name` can be both a string and a table (in case of teams)
 * `arena_lib.end_arena(mod_ref, mod, arena)`: at the very end of the celebration phase.
 It teleports people outside the arena

-Overriding these functions is not recommended.
-Instead, there are 4 respective callbacks made specifically to customize the behaviour of the formers, sharing (almost) the same variables.
+Overriding these functions is **not** recommended.
+Instead, there are 4 respective callbacks made specifically to customise the behaviour of the formers, sharing (almost) the same variables.
 They are called *after* the function they're associated with and by default they are empty, so feel free to override them.
-They are `on_load`, `on_start`, `on_celebration` and `on_end`, and they are explained later in 2.2.
+They are `on_load`, `on_start`, `on_celebration` and `on_end`, and they are explained later in 2.3.

 ## 2. Configuration